[Deutsche Welle]The head of Burkina Faso's armed forces has taken power after mass demonstrations forced President Blaise Compaore to resign....

-On 5th September 2014, RECSA signed a five-year Memorandum of Understanding with the Fellowship of Christian Councils and Churches in the Great Lakes and Horn of Africa (FECCLAHA).
-The agreement will enable the two organisations to undertake joint small arms work in the areas of advocacy, research and documentation, peace building and conflict transformation, capacity building, among others.
+On 5th September 2014, RECSA signed a five-year Memorandum of Understanding (MOU) with the Fellowship of Christian Councils and Churches in the Great Lakes and Horn of Africa (FECCLAHA).
+This was followed by the signing of another five-year MOU with the African Peace Forum (APFO) on 24th September.
+Both agreements will enable RECSA to collaborate with the two organisations to undertake joint small arms work in the areas of advocacy, research and documentation, peace building and conflict transformation, capacity building, among others.

 RECSA HOSTS 5TH MSC MEETING